Why Do I Have Yellow Poop? 9 Most Common Reasons

 But an off-color poop now and then isn’t necessarily worrisome, experts say.
 Most shades along the spectrum of yellow through green through brown are within the range of “normal,” depending on what you’ve been eating, what medications you’ve been taking, and even if you’re feeling psychological stress, says family practice physician, Christine Traxler, MD, who practices at Invigor Medical in Le Sueur, Minnesota.

-Sometimes, however, an off-color stool may be the result of a medical condition, which can mean anything from a minor “disagreement” between you and your belly (over something you ate) to something more serious such as infection, irritable bowel syndrome, parasites, gallstones, inflammatory bowel disease, and other diseases of the digestive tract, says Harry Thomas, MD, a gastroenterologist in Austin, Texas.
+That can mean anything from a minor “disagreement” between you and your belly to something more serious such as infection, irritable bowel syndrome, parasites, gallstones, inflammatory bowel disease, and other diseases of the digestive tract, says Harry Thomas, MD, a gastroenterologist in Austin, Texas.

 So here are the most common reasons your stool might be yellow.